When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 When Can You Annul A Marriage in California?

-You can annul a marriage if something is fundamentally wrong at its inception.
+You can annul a marriage in California if something is fundamentally wrong at the very beginning.
 This includes cases of bigamy, polygamous relationships, or instances of incest.

 Of these, bigamy, or when one spouse is already married, is the most common.
 Sure, it sounds like the plot of a bad made-for-cable movie, but it’s not often as dramatic as one spouse having multiple secret families squirreled away across the country.

-Even if there was no fundamental fault from the beginning, if the marriage was forced, you may also qualify for an annulment.
+Even if there was no fundamental fault from the beginning, you may also qualify for an annulment if the marriage was forced.

 This most commonly occurs in cases where one spouse was too intoxicated to realize what was happening.